bigfix/developer.bigfix.com/site/reference/types/security-identifier.md

 # rsop user wmi &lt;security identifier&gt; : wmi

 Each user has its own RSoP (Resultant Set of Policy) namespace based on the user&#39;s Security Identifier (SID).
-This inspector returns the namespace specified by the &lt;security identifier&lt;.
+This inspector returns the namespace specified by the &lt;security identifier&gt;.

 # user of &lt;security identifier&gt; : user